umar-qureshi2/architecture-center/docs/data/technology-choices/csv-json-options.md

 ms:date: 01/17/2018
 ---

-# Options for processing CSV and JSON files
+# Options for processing CSV and JSON files in Azure

 ## What are your options for processing CSV and JSON files?
 In Azure, the following services will help you process CSV and JSON files: